testsigmahq/testsigma-docs/src/pages/docs/elements/ios-apps/create-manually.md

 ---
-In this document, we will discuss how to create elements manually for your iOS project in Testsigma i.e. without the use of a mobile inspector.
+In this document, we will discuss how to create elements manually for your iOS project in Testsigma i.e. without the use of a Test recorder.

 <br>